|

 Assisted living remains a suitable option for those who require minimal assistance with ADLs.
 The same goes for skilled nursing care, medication management, and rehabilitation.
 Seniors who need memory care, suffering from severe deterioration, will not be accepted.
 It is worth mentioning that seniors who suffer from infectious or chronic conditions will be refused as well, especially if they require specific treatments that the facility in question cannot provide.
 Once again, it is for the best to check out the acceptance guidelines of each community, as these can differ quite a lot.

-Cost of assisted living for blind seniors
+Cost of assisted living for vision impaired seniors

 As you might expect, the cost of assisted living varies, in accordance with the center's location and the type.
 Significative differences are encountered from one state to the other, but also from one facility to the other.
 The overall costs are influenced by additional factors, such as the following: type of living unit, level of care required, assistance with ADLs, services and amenities available.
 It is clear that the monthly fees cover both housing and utilities, but also the scheduled activities, general maintenance, transportation, housekeeping, laundry service, and meals.